 Neither employees, students nor others are required to disclose information relating to their health status except as required under the Western Australian Health Act 1911-1984.

-Evidence of immunisation should be provided by the employee, student or other to the supervisor or course coordinator and to the relevant School or Administrative Unit.
+Evidence of immunisation should be provided by the employee, student or other to the supervisor or course coordinator and to the relevant School or Business Unit.

-The School or Administrative Unit is required to maintain confidential information on those employees, students and others who have had immunisations as part of their work or study and for providing reminders as required.
-It is recommended that a central file at a School or Administrative Unit level be maintained for employees, students and others.
+The School or Business Unit is required to maintain confidential information on those employees, students and others who have had immunisations as part of their work or study and for providing reminders as required.
+It is recommended that a central file at a School or Business Unit level be maintained for employees, students and others.

-Acknowledgement of Declined Vaccination forms should be completed and retained for those who decline to be immunised.
+Acknowledgement of Declined Vaccination forms should be completed and retained for those who decline to be immunised (see below).